 If you have a website then you’ll want to get organic traffic, despite the term sounding a bit vegan.

 Organic traffic simply means visitors landing on your site through a web search and not via a paid ad.
-It’s the long term way (and the best way) for people to find you on the web.
-But be prepared to invest some serious time winning that yummy traffic.
+It’s the long-term way people find you on the web.

 1. Blog on the regular.